You should be creating a donor newsletter. Because they’re a love letter to your donors

 Use “you” – not just because it’s a magic word that grabs eyeballs.
 Working “you” into your headlines changes your thinking and focus.

 Use action verbs.
-The headline needs to be descriptive, but also captivating.
+The headline needs to be both descriptive and captivating.
 Action does that.

 (If there isn’t a verb, it isn’t a headline.
 So “Our new building” is not a headline.)